 If you want to send your email right away, leave Send Now selected and click the Send Now button.

 You must confirm that you want to send the email immediately.
 If you have configured a split test, the message will confirm that the split test will be sent first.
-Then, either the Autopilot will send out the rest, or you will be notified of the split test results so you can send the remainder manually.
+Then, either the Autopilot will send out the rest, or you will be notified of the split test results so you can send the rest manually.

-If you want to schedule the email to send at a future date and time, click the Schedule for later radio button.
+If you want to schedule the email to send at a future date and time, click the Send at a Specific Time radio button.
 Two new boxes will appear:

 You must confirm that you want to send your email at a later date and time.
 If you have configured a split test, the message will confirm that the split test will be sent first.
 Then, either the Autopilot will send out the rest, or you will be notified of the split test results so you can send the rest manually.

 See the Results